groupvine/gv-doc/3-send/2-sendInbox.md

 method with your system before sending an email.
 For example, dragging-and-dropping should work for gmail users composing emails online using the Google Chrome browser.

-* To avoid the risk of spammers sending emails to a group from a possibly compromised email account, after emailing from your inbox, a confirmation mail is emailed to the sender where the sender must confirm the email send before it can be forwarded to its recipients.

 * In general, your email will be "From" your display name, which is your First Name and Last Name attributes as they are set in your Profile, but your email handler may preset the "From" to